flow-typed/flow-typed/CONTRIBUTING.md

 ### Avoid global types

 Sometimes you see global definitions like `$npm$ModuleName$`.
-This is due to the fact that in the past Flow didn't support private types. **Global types should not be used anymore**.
+This is due to the fact that in the past flow didn't support private types. **Global types should not be used anymore**.
 Since then Flow has added support for `declare export` which means that every type which doesn't have it are defined as private and can't be imported, see https://flow.org/en/docs/libdefs/creation/#toc-declaring-an-es-module for details.

 ### Prefer immutability